 ‘Yagu Gurlbarl (Big Secret)’ is semi-autobiographical, referencing her own family as well as other First Nation individuals marked as ‘Unknown’ from international photographic archives.
 She investigates their ongoing struggle for compensation for stolen wages and reparations for slavery.
 ‘An amnesia exists whereby Australian agriculture and other primary industries were founded on the slavery of its first peoples.
 The works in Dowling’s exhibition speak of these atrocities and to show how beautifully resilient her people are despite this.’ – Carol Dowling, twin sister of Julie Dowling.

 This ART ON THE MOVE touring exhibition has been on display in Western Australia since 2018.
-It is currently on show at Collie Art Gallery until 16 August, before heading to Bunbury Regional Art Gallery from 5 September to 29 November 2020.
+It is currently on show Bunbury Regional Art Gallery until 29 November 2020.